MicrosoftDocs/VBA-Docs/README.md

 # About VBA-docs repo

 We no longer have resources to respond to new issues.
 We welcome PRs that include documentation fixes, code samples, or improved comments.
 Please create a branch, make your changes, then open a PR to merge your change to master.
-We try to review new PRs monthly, but you can tag `@lindalu-MSFT` in a comment for faster response!
+To merge your PR, tag @OfficeDev/opcontent.

 ## Get Office VBA support on Microsoft Q&A